hklcf/Adhell3/README.md

 During this time, Adhell3 is still working properly.
 Adhell3 will show an activation dialog if the key cannot be used anymore.
 This time you should be able to generate a new key.

 - Enroll as a developer with this link: https://seap.samsung.com/enrollment
-- Generate a license key with this link: https://seap.samsung.com/license-keys/generate/edu
+- Generate a license key from this EXACT link: https://seap.samsung.com/license-keys/generate/edu
 - Give an alias name, e.g. test
 - Click on `Generate License Key`